radixdlt/official-examples/step-by-step/09-hello-token-front-end/README.md

 last example we deployed a package to the network and started interacting with it on ledger.
 Before we turn that Gumball Machine into a fully fledged dapp, we need to learn how to connect a front end to the Radix network and wallet.
-This example will show you how to do that.
+This example shows you how using the Hello package from the first example, adding a front end that sends a connected user a free Hello Token.

 > **If you aren't planning on using a front end, you can skip this and the next
 > example and move on to the one after that.**